Blade Runner is a film I hold in considerable affection and yet it is not great movie. For that matter it's not even a good movie.

 Production proceeded.
 A working print was delivered.
 Troubles began.

 The film confused the hell out of the test audiences.
-So a decision was made and that decision is a lot more defensible than a lot of people think.
+So a decision to insert first person narration was made and that decision is a lot more defensible than a lot of people think.
 First person narration in a noir detective story has a long tradition going back to Phillip Marlowe.
 It could have worked but it had two major problems, first; the scripting for the narration was clunky and heavy handed.
-The two worst examples were Deckard "explaining" why Roy Batty hadn't killed him and Rachel suddenly having an unlimited life expectancy.
+The worst examples were Deckard "explaining" why Roy Batty hadn't killed him and Rachel suddenly having an unlimited life expectancy.
 Second; Harrison Ford deliberately did a shitty job with the read.
 Neither he nor Scott had agreed with the decision to add the narration and Ford was hoping that his performance was so bad that they wouldn't use it.

 When the film was released it tanked at the box office.
 Mainstream critics didn't like it because it made them think that is always painful for stupid people.